opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 interface configuration in [netcfg.json](netcfg.json) file (look for the `ports` section of the JSON file).

-The starter code already provides implementation of the method `insertMulticastGroup()`, you are required to complete the implementation of two other methods, `insertMulticastFlowRules()` and `learnHost()`.
+The starter code already provides an implementation of the method `insertMulticastGroup()`, you are required to complete the implementation of two other methods, `insertMulticastFlowRules()` and `learnHost()`.

 #### Enable component

-Once you're confident you solution to the previous step should work, before building and reloading the app, remember to enable the component by setting the `enabled` flag on top of the class definition:
+Once you're confident your solution to the previous step should work, before building and reloading the app, remember to enable the component by setting the `enabled` flag on top of the class definition: